 Then carefully pour the hot water into the mixing bowl with the rest of the cake batter.
 This helps to bloom the cocoa, giving your cake a very rich, chocolatey flavor.
 Beat the batter some more.

-Step Five: Pour and Bake
+Step Four: Pour and Bake

 Pour the batter in equal amounts in the two prepared cake pans.
 Place these in the oven and bake for 25–30 minutes, until the edges of the cake pull away from the side of the pan and a tester inserted in the center of the cake comes out clean.